parthapratimkalita/contributor-onboarding/docs/index.md

 6. Click the "Create Fork" button.
 4. You now have a copy of the repository in your account.

+### Enable Issues
+1. Go to the repository on GitHub you just forked.
+2. Click the "Settings" tab.
+3. Scroll down to the "Features" section.
+4. Check the box "Issues".

-## Adding Contributors to a Repository
+## *Adding Contributors to a Repository
 1. Go to the repository on GitHub you want to add contributors to.
 This is the repository you just forked.
 2. Click the "Settings" tab.
 3. Click the "Manage access" button.